PR0C355/jupyterhub-ingress-aks/README.md

 ## Usage

-Once the Helm chart is deployed, you can access JupyterHub by navigating to the specified Ingress hostname in your web browser.
+Once the Helm chart is deployed, you can access JupyterHub by navigating to the specified Ingress FQDN in your web browser.
 You can authenticate using the configured authentication method (e.g., Dummy, GitHub, CILogon, etc.) and start using Jupyter Notebooks.

 ## Upgrading